Chart Color Schemes

 Carina Heights's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows Carina Heights residents have relatively positive health outcomes.
-The prevalence of common health conditions among them is low compared to the general population but higher than the national average for older and at-risk cohorts.
-Approximately 61% of Carina Heights' total population (4,563 people) has private health cover, which is higher than Greater Brisbane's 63.9% and the national average of 55.3%.
+Health data shows that Carina Heights residents have relatively positive health outcomes.
+The prevalence of common health conditions is quite low among the general population but higher than the national average for older, at-risk cohorts.
+Private health cover rate is exceptionally high at approximately 61% of the total population (4,572 people), compared to 63.9% across Greater Brisbane and a national average of 55.3%.

-Mental health issues and asthma are the most common medical conditions in the area, affecting 10.6% and 8.1% of residents respectively.
-Around 68.7% of residents declare themselves completely clear of medical ailments, compared to Greater Brisbane's 72.4%.
-Carina Heights has 13.6% of residents aged 65 and over (1,011 people), lower than Greater Brisbane's 15.6%.
-Health outcomes among seniors in the area require more attention than those for the broader population.
+The most common medical conditions in the area are mental health issues and asthma, affecting 10.6 and 8.1% of residents respectively.
+68.7% of residents declare themselves completely clear of medical ailments, compared to 72.4% across Greater Brisbane.
+The area has 13.6% of residents aged 65 and over (1,013 people), which is lower than the 15.6% in Greater Brisbane.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health